About the Visual Communication Program

 View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the visual communication program at Spring Arbor University in the undergraduate catalog.

 The study of communication will help you develop useful skills in such fields as ministry, mass media, theatre, business, government and social services.
-Our program is particularly appropriate for positions involving public relations, broadcasting, corporate communication, public information management, employee communication, training and development, and print journalism.
+Graduates of the program go on to careers as Motion Graphic Artists, Marketing Designers, Studio Managers, Content Creators, Marketing Directors, Audio Engineers, Stage Directors, Corporate Recruiters, Professors, and more.

 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development section.